GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 ==================

 User markers can help application developers to correlate the data seen in RGP with their application behavior.
-User Markers are presently not supported for OpenCL.
+User Markers are currently not supported for OpenCL or HIP.

 DirectX12 User Markers
 ----------------------